catid/blog2022/content/posts/windows_ai.md

 From Anaconda, Launch the Jupyter Notebook app, and then navigate to the notebook file.

-You can then run through each step in order, and they should all complete successfully since we installed the pre-requisites.
+You can then run through each step in order, and they should all complete successfully since we installed the prerequisites.

 On my limited desktop GPU, I need to use fp16 precision and can only generate two images at a time.